Recursion and Divide-and-Conquer

 - Space complexity: .

-The recurrence for the recursive view is , the same as binary search, giving by the Master Theorem.
+Alternatively, we can obtain a more precise asymptotic estimate directly from the Master Theorem.
+The recurrence for the recursive view is , the same as binary search, giving .

 The Euclidean algorithm for GCD